Terminology

 • If I am having a problem with a neighbor for a violation of the Policies and Guidelines, what can I do?

 If residents cannot resolve a situation between themselves, then turn to your Association.
-Should you have a situation that does not appear to be resolved through neighborly means, and you are willing to actively participate in the enforcement provided by the Policies and Guidelines, you may complete a Covenant Violation form online.
+Should you have a situation that does not appear to be resolved through neighborly means, and you are willing to actively participate in the enforcement provided by the Policies and Guidelines, you may complete a Covenant Violation form online or through the mobile app.
 If the situation is deemed in violation of the Policies and Guidelines, you may contact us.
 Your continued assistance may be required.

 • Are Board Meetings open to all residents?